evobug-com/tkit-community-mapping/programs/README.md

 1. Reads all `programs/*.json` files
 2. Generates `programs.json` with all ignored programs
 3. TKit clients download this during sync
-4. Programs are displayed in a separate category in the UI

 ## Privacy